kwakyebrilliant/AFSbot/README.md

 ### Configuration
 Signup or login to firebase account and create a new project.
 Be sure to choose device types for your project.
+Signup or login to OpenAI and generate your secrete key.
+This secrete key should be used in your .env file to be able to run prompts.

 For firestore firebase, add the following rules:
 ```flutter